 - 350 g plain flour

-Place the dumplings on a lightly floured surface.
+- Place the dumplings on a lightly floured surface and cover with tea towel.

-Fill a large pot with salted water, cover and bring to boil.
+- Fill a large pot with salted water, add 1 tsp of oil, cover and bring to boil.
 Continue making the dumplings as you are waiting for the water to boil.
 When the water starts boiling carefully place the dumplings in the pot one by one (not more than 15 per batch) and quickly but carefully stir with a wooden spoon.
-When all the dumplings come up to the surface switch off the heat and using a slotted spoon transfer them onto a large plate.
+When all the dumplings come up to the surface cook them gently for about 4 more minutes, switch off the heat and using a slotted spoon transfer them onto a large plate.
 Drizzle with a little olive oil and serve!